 Ascot quickly lost both openers and at 0 for 2 resistance was needed.
 With Khalid Zafar Malik bowling at one end with 5 for 51, runs were hard to come by.

-Will Ellison 16 and Nick Sweetman 45 dug and then Joshua Jayasingh 30 not out and Samm Daniel 24 helped the 1s to draw the match and end on 138 for 6.
+Will Ellison 16 and Nick Sweetman 45 dug in and then Joshua Jayasingh 30 not out and Samm Daniel 24 helped the 1s to draw the match and end on 138 for 6.

 The 2s were at home to Henley 3.
 Henley won the toss and elected to bat first.
 7 batsmen got into double figures but Sam Ranger top scored with 40 to help them reach 231 for 9 off 51 overs.